 Precautions to prevent seafood poisoning may be needed.

 Insect- and Arthropod-Borne Diseases

 The material below includes information from the US Department of State (DOS), the UK Foreign, Commonwealth & Development Office (FCO), Global Affairs Canada (GAC), and Australia's Department of Foreign Affairs and Trade (DFAT), as well as from additional open-source material.
 Standard safety precautions that apply to all international travel can be found in the Library article Safety and Security.

 No intrinsic risk of attack by terrorist groups exists, but unforeseen attacks are possible.

-Low risk of violent crime (sexual assault, home invasion, and murder) and risk of petty crime exist throughout the country, mainly in downtown Port Louis and coastal resort areas, including Grande Baie, Pereybèré, and Flic-en-Flacq.
+Low risk of violent crime (home invasion, sexual assault, and assault) and moderate risk of petty crime exist throughout the country, mainly in downtown Port Louis and coastal resort areas, including Grande Baie, Pereybèré, and Flic-en-Flacq.